TADAIMA: I'm Home

 After more than 80 years, a treasured collection returns “home” to Seattle’s Japanese American community.
 In 1942 dozens of traditional Boys’ and Girls’ Day dolls were entrusted to Bailey Gatzert Elementary School by Japanese American families facing forced incarceration.
 Most were never reclaimed after the war.
 Artist Miya Sukune uses recent research in MOHAI’s collection, as well as interviews with Japanese American survivors and their descendants, to create an installation called “Tadaima,” meaning “I’m home.”

-Remember (Day of Exile 1941)
+Remember (Day of Exile 1941) by Miya Sukune, 2026.
+Metal and granite.

 Thank you to the Sakai and Matsuda families for sharing their stories.